iamaaditya/neural-paraphrase-generation/README.md

 # CODE + DATA : Neural Paraphrase Generation using Stacked Residual LSTM

+Disclaimer: This is not an official repository for the paper mentioned below.
+            This is only a re-implementation and no gurantees for any results are made.
 ```
     NOTE: Repository size is 700MB, cloning will take some time
 ```